 Snot, what's it all about?

-Here at the BSI, we're inquisitive people so we set about finding out more about those disgusting things called bogies.
-The result was our stand 'The Secret Life of Snot' at The Big Bang Fair 2011 which took place at the ExCeL Centre, London from the 10-12 March.
+Here at the BSI we're inquisitive people so we set about finding out more about those disgusting things called bogies.
+The result was our stand 'The Secret Life of Snot' at The Big Bang Fair 2011 which has been reused many times!

 Why do we make it?